Ladies, meet your new hero.

-- 11:45AM-12PM: lunch: two of the bags of chicken I precooked and a bag of the steamfresh vegetables.
-The entire bag, its like 3.5 servings of vegetables.
+- 12PM lunch: two of the bags of chicken I precooked and a bag of the steamfresh vegetables.
+The entire bag is about 3.5 servings of vegetables.
 My favorite is broccoli, cauliflower, and carrots.

 - Lunch 2: spinach salad with shrimp, red peppers, green peppers, red onion, lemon juice.

 - 2-3 snacks in the afternoon.
 Could be one of these: Apple with almond butter, bell pepper (I eat them like apples… I’m weird), carrots (they even make carrots cut like chips), bags of chicken (yes, those bags of chicken I consider a snack as well, not just a meal), a zucchini (yes, plain, raw, uncooked), celery with almond butter and raisins, strawberries, frozen mixed berries.

 - 7-8PM dinners: meat (steak, sausage, shrimp, salmon, or chicken) with some of the following: red peppers, green peppers, red onions, broccoli, carrots, cauliflower (steamfresh bags!), and/or summer squash and zucchini.